 Teva will be “data-driven” in deciding which drugs to pursue for an expansion in cancer treatment as advanced-stage results are expected in coming months, Levin also said during yesterday’s interview.

 The drugmaker has “a robust set of businesses in oncology,” including an investigational anti-PD-1 monoclonal antibody designed to unleash the body’s immune-system defenses against cancer, Levin said.
 At the same time, it will be “very hard to be successful in this area” as competitors like Bristol-Myers Squibb Co.
-(BMY) have strong candidates, he said.
+(BMY:US) have strong candidates, he said.

 Teva has agreed to finance as much as $50 million in research and development with CureTech Ltd., an Israeli biotechnology company in which Teva owns a controlling stake.
 Results for mid-stage studies for colorectal cancer are expected this quarter and melanoma cancer results may be announced in the three months through June, according to a Teva spokesman.